 Enforcement of security and bankruptcy proceedings

 Insolvency is mainly dealt with in Law No. 27 of 2006 (Commercial Law), as amended by Law No. 7 of 2010: the relevant provisions can be found under Title Six entitled 'Bankruptcy and Preventive Conciliation'.
 The following is an indicative list of other provisions that govern insolvency and preferential claims:

 It is not possible to provide an exhaustive list of regulations and legislation that would affect projects.
-The following is therefore a general and selective commentary on some matters likely to affect publicly funded building projects:
+The following is a general and selective commentary on some matters that are likely to affect publicly funded building projects:

-- all entities carrying on business in Qatar must be properly registered with the Ministry of Economy and Commerce.
-Foreign ownership of companies is regulated;
+- proper registration with the Ministry of Economy and Commerce of all entities carrying on business in Qatar – foreign ownership of companies is regulated;

 - planning permission from the municipality;